-Walking into Kim Baltimore’s office to interview her about her new position as Templeton Honors Director of Programs, I was immediately put at ease by her encouraging smile and warm greeting.
+Walking into Kim Baltimore’s office to interview her about her new position as Templeton Honors Director of Operations, I was immediately put at ease by her encouraging smile and warm greeting.
 Kim is currently transitioning to Templeton from her role as Executive Assistant to the Dean of the College of Arts and Sciences and Vice Provost of Academic Operations at Eastern University.

 Kim’s educational and professional background is impressive and varied.
 Kim began her education at Shippensburg, finishing her undergraduate work at University of Pennsylvania.
 She worked full-time at the school while taking classes part-time.
 Eventually she switched roles, working part-time and studying full-time.
 After graduating, she joined the support staff at University of Pennsylvania where she worked as a secretary, then administrative coordinator, and finally as an executive assistant.
 While there, she met many colleagues whom she considers lifelong friends.
 After marrying and moving to Maryland, Kim took on the role of Executive Assistant and Administrative Coordinator at the Dean’s office of Johns Hopkins University’s Nursing Department.